altibiz/mess/docs/docs/cli.md

 installed husky hooks.

-It will first run `prettier` and `csharpier` to check if all files are formatted properly and then `yarn workspaces foreach` to lint all Yarn workspaces and `dotnet build` to lint C# projects.
+It will first run `prettier` and `csharpier` to check if all files are formatted properly and then `npm run lint --workspaces` to lint all JS workspaces and `dotnet build` to lint C# projects.
 Yarn workspaces usually use `eslint` to lint JS and TS and `stylelint` to lint CSS and SCSS.